yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

    Install-Package MeshyDb.SDK

-Now we are installed and we can get started!
+Now we are installed, and we can get started!

 ----------
 Initialize
 ----------
 Let's start with initializing our MeshyDB Client.
-This will allow us register a new user next!
+This will allow us to register a new user next!

 .. tabs::